-Mukhtar’s leadership milestones also include leading the call and strategy session for the emergency assembly of the Islamic Affairs Council to address 911 terrorism and other national leadership concerns.
-He was part of a U.S. State Department initiative to meet with provincial governors and other leaders from Afghanistan to address democracy, diversity, and Islam in America.
-He has served as Islamic representative at the United Methodist Church’s annual national workshop on interfaith cooperation and represented Muslim Journal at the grand opening of the Muhammad Ali Museum and Education Center, producing an acclaimed series of essays on the Life of Muhammad Ali and his dawah impact.
-He co-founded the national Words Make People Scholarship and formerly chaired its national scholarship committee.
-He led FAMACO’s design team in producing the critically acclaimed international publication Remaking Our World: Tribute to the Leadership of Imam W. Deen Mohammed.
-Mukhtar is a member of the strategic planning and advisory council and electoral board for the Islamic Center of Orange Park, Florida.
-He resides in Jacksonville, Florida with his wife of 25 years, Darlene, and daughter Maya Ismaela.
+Among Mukhtar’s leadership milestones: Following the mass shooting at Parkland Florida, he led CWSC’s delegation to meet with congressional leaders on Capitol Hill and deliver a joint letter to Congress representing over 60 organizations including the World Council of Religious Leaders in support of student rights to a safe and secure learning and neighborhood environment.
+He led the call and strategy session for the emergency assembly of the Islamic Affairs Council to address 911 terrorism; he was an invited participant and presenter at a U.S. State Department initiative to meet with provincial governors and other leaders from Afghanistan to address democracy, diversity, and Islam in America; he served as an Islamic representative at the United Methodist Church’s annual national workshop on interfaith cooperation; and represented the international publication Muslim Journal as part of the international press corp at the grand opening of the Muhammad Ali Museum and Education Center, producing an acclaimed series of essays on the Life of Muhammad Ali and his missionary impact.
+Mukhtar led FAMACO’s design team in producing the critically acclaimed international publication Remaking Our World: Tribute to the Leadership of Imam W. Deen Mohammed.
+He helped found and served as first director for the Words Make People Scholarship for higher education, now part of CWSC’s national scholarship program.

 Connect on facebook to like Genesis of New American Leadership.